Mitchellpkt/TrackSubtract/README.md

 The `INPUT2_SongTrue.wav` file contains a recording of the song "Hey" from the BenSound.com royalty-free audio website.

-The `RESULT_retrieved_signal.wav` file is the output from the script, with the music removed.
+The `RESULT_reconstructed_signal.wav` file is the output from the script, with the music removed.

 ## Preliminary results: